clonq/jmd/README.md

 }
 ```

-The consistency information shows that both data fields found in the common object definition, are 100% consistent across all entries, keys and types wise.
+The consistency information shows that both data fields found in the common object definition are 100% consistent across all entries, keys and types wise.

 #### Inconsistent Arrays